By Dan McArdle

 And in 2018, the park will host the inaugural season of Elbert High School baseball.

-“Two guys wanted to do something about a park,” Optimist Club of Perdido Bay member and the park’s board president Mike Russell recalled of the late Tim Champagne and Leon Boone’s concept and belief in youth sports for the area.
+“Two guys wanted to do something about a park,” Optimist Club of Perdido Bay member and the park’s board president Mike Russell recalled the late Tim Champagne and Leon Boone’s concept and belief in youth sports for the area.
 Russell, onboard from the beginning, steered its progress to today’s version, now maintained in part by Frank Broze, Monica Leonard, master gardeners, and on-site caretakers.

 Described as “the best family destination in Lillian,” the recreational park includes an 8/10 mile walking track, a dog run, kiddie playground, t-ball, minor league and major league baseball fields, a basketball/pickleball court, a football/soccer field, and a native Azalea garden, maintained by Tom Dodds Nurseries.

 Market-in-the-Park is a recurring event and a great time to find locally grown vegetables, handmade crafts, and many other local products.
 The market is held every second Saturday, weather permitting.
-A donation to the park is appreciated from vendors in lieu of a setup fee.
+A donation to the park is appreciated by vendors in lieu of a setup fee.

 With the help of countless donors and volunteers, including past board president Gene Fell, the park has been planning for something big like high school baseball for many years.
 Russell and Broze both agreed that Fell’s influence cannot be understated.